yTakkar/Handy-Highlight/README.md

   <dd>Add some extra left to the div.</dd>

   <dt>text:</dt>
   <dd>Text of the div.
-Ignore this property if you want div's text to be the copied text.</dd>
+Ignore this property if you want div's text to be the highlighted text.</dd>

   <dt>onclick:</dt>
   <dd>Function to be executed when clicked on the div.</dd>